Glossary

 • Daemon:

 A persistent process responsible for some or all of the key-value pairs in a given store.
 When client requests are initiated it is the daemon that will be contacted to satisfy the request.
-This is analagous to a KTL dispatcher or an EPICS IOC.
+This is analogous to a KTL dispatcher or an EPICS IOC.

 • Store:

 A store is an aggregation of individual key-value pairs.
 Within a given deployment of mKTL the store will have a unique name.
-This is analagous to a KTL service, or an EPICS database, and is effectively an associative array, or a Python dictionary.
+This is analogous to a KTL service, or an EPICS database, and is effectively an associative array, or a Python dictionary.
 “Database” is another term used in similar contexts, but that term is more commonly used in reference to a relational database. mKTL treats the store name as case-insensitive, any actual usage will render it as all lower-case.

 • Key:

 A unique name within a store, identifying a single key-value pair.
-This is analagous to a KTL keyword, or an EPICS channel. mKTL treats the key as case-insensitive, any actual usage will render it as all upper-case.
+This is analogous to a KTL keyword, or an EPICS channel. mKTL treats the key as case-insensitive, any actual usage will render it as all upper-case.

 • Value: